LLNL/LEAP/README.md

 ## License
 LEAP is distributed under the terms of the MIT license.
 All new contributions must be made under this license.
 See LICENSE in this directory for the terms of the license.
 See [LICENSE](LICENSE) for more details.
 SPDX-License-Identifier: MIT
 LLNL-CODE-848657

+Please cite our work by referencing this github page and citing our article: Hyojin Kim and Kyle Champley, Differentiable Forward Projector for X-ray Computed Tomography”, ICML, 2023